nus-cs2103-AY2021S1/ip/docs/README.md

 ```
 ### `flist` - List out all friends in your friend list

-List all your friends in your current friend list
+List all your friends in your current friend list.
+Note that friend list is not saved to the hard disk.

 Expected outcome: